AdobeDocs/commerce-operations.en/help/operational-playbook/intro/commerce.md

 _Adobe [!DNL Commerce]_ is the paid version, previously known as Magento Enterprise.
 Being the premium version, there are a lot of additional features.

 Adobe [!DNL Commerce] can be hosted on-premises.
 So you host and develop locally on your own server or you can choose a hosting provider.
-Alternatively, there is Adobe [!DNL Commerce] on cloud infrastrucure, the cloud-hosted solution from Adobe.
+Alternatively, there is Adobe [!DNL Commerce] on cloud infrastructure, the cloud-hosted solution from Adobe.
 In the Solution section, we look deeper into the differences between hosted (e.g., SaaS, on-premises) and PaaS hosting solutions.

 Adobe [!DNL Commerce] is a full-featured ecommerce solution that comes with the following additional features:

 - B2B functionality, like quoting, custom catalogs, and manage buyer roles and permissions
-- Magento BI dashboards with visualisation and custom report builder
+- Magento BI dashboards with visualization and custom report builder
 - Magento Chat (powered by dotdigital)
 - Advanced marketing tools
 - [!DNL Product Recommendations] powered by Adobe [!DNL Sensei]